China massing military ships across region in show of maritime force, sources say

 The number of Chinese ships near Taiwan, however, did not rise significantly, according to the first official and the intelligence reports.

-China's last named war game around Taiwan was in April and called "Strait Thunder-2025".
-China never formally confirmed it held drills during last December's mass naval activity.
+China’s last named war game around Taiwan was in April and called “Strait Thunder-2025”.
+China never formally confirmed it held drills during December 2024’s mass naval activity.
 REUTERS